 Blood tests such as an endocrine hormone test can evaluate the levels and balance of hormones to determine the cause of gynecomastia.
 In cases where a direct reason is not identified, hormone testing is essential to rule out pathological gynecomastia or tumors that discharge hormones that can cause male breast enlargement.
 In around 25% of cases, no cause is determined, leading to a diagnosis of unknown etiology.

 In some instances, additional blood testing may be required to determine liver, kidney, and thyroid function.
-Gynecomastia blood tests are used to investigate if there is any other medical condition that may explain gynecomastia symptoms.
+Gynecomastia blood tests are used to investigate if there is any other medical condition, such as prostate cancer or testicular tumors that may explain gynecomastia symptoms.

-Following a gynecomastia diagnosis in most cases gynecomastia surgery will be the most effective way to resolve gynecomastia symptoms.
-Gynecomastia surgery removes the glandular tissue and is often combined with liposuction which removes fatty tissue and contours the chest.
+Following a gynecomastia diagnosis, gynecomastia surgery will usually be the most effective way to resolve gynecomastia symptoms.
+Male breast reduction surgery removes the glandular tissue causing abnormal breast tissue growth and is often combined with liposuction to remove fatty tissue and further contour the chest.

 Gynecomastia vs Fat

-Liposuction on its own is only appropriate for grade 1 and 2 pseudogynecomastia which is only caused by fatty tissue.
-If liposuction is performed to resolve gynecomastia the breast glandular tissue remains.
+Liposuction on its own is only appropriate for grade 1 and 2 pseudogynecomastia, which is caused by fatty tissue alone, rather than glandular tissue.
+If liposuction is performed to resolve true gynecomastia, the breast glandular tissue remains.
 This can cause uneven chest contours and the glandular tissue may continue to grow.

 The most common cause of male breast enlargement is hormone imbalance between estrogen (a female hormone) and testosterone (a male hormone).
 When the balance is tipped more toward estrogen, it can cause gynecomastia symptoms.
 Young males experience this imbalance during puberty, and older men experience it during male menopause.
 Gynecomastia can also be triggered by the injection or ingestion of anabolic steroids, which bodybuilders may use.